Don't bug out!

 Recommend manual nit removal

 Recommending manual head lice removal with a good head lice comb helps reduce the exposure to pesticides.
-The products people use to treat head lice are often more dangerous than having head lice.
+The OTC products parents and caregivers use to treat head lice are often more dangerous than having head lice.
 Over the counter products with chemicals and prescription treatments could always be used as a last ditch effort.

 Refer them to a professional